amykabop/nanobrowserquest_plus/guide.md

 # Introduction

 Nano BrowserQuest is based on the orginal BrowserQuest game: https://en.wikipedia.org/wiki/BrowserQuest.
 It started out as a fork that was identical in gameplay to the original, while integrating Nano (XNO) cryptocurrency transactions.
-The fork is created by running-coder (also known for creating and maintaining the website https://nanolooker.com/) as a way to promote awareness of the XNO currency.
+The fork was created by running-coder (also known for creating and maintaining the website https://nanolooker.com/) as a way to promote awareness of the XNO currency.
+After running-coder's passing, iamgus has rebuilt and expanded the project from the repo.
 The original idea is similar to that of a faucet website which regularly pays out a small amount of cryptocurrency, commonly involving the user solving captchas or similar tasks.
 Nano BrowserQuest intended to make the process fun by allowing the user to play a game instead of performing menial tasks to recieve a micro payout in XNO.
 Since it's inception Nano BrowserQuest has been developed into a more complete experience as running-coder steadly improves and expands the game.
 Bugs from the original game have been fixed, several new items have been implemented and last but not least a big expansion pack is available for purchase.

 # Expansions